h2suzuki/fast_akaze/README.md

 ## 5. License
-This project is provided under “3-clause BSD” license, which is the same as the original license of AKAZE.
+This project is provided under "3-clause BSD" license, which is the same as the original license of AKAZE.

 ## 6. Contact Info